RafaelBroseghini/site/content/posts/op-viper.md

 }
 ```

-As part of the unmarshalling, `op-viper` will replace 1password references with the actual values and bind them to the `Config` struct.
+As part of the unmarshalling, `op-viper` will replace 1Password references with the actual values and bind them to the `Config` struct.

-This allows me to ditch `.env` files, bash scripts, and other approaches to inject configuration into my application and use a consistent approach to managing my configuration.
+This allows me to ditch `.env` files, bash scripts, and other approaches to inject configuration and to use a consistent approach to managing configuration across environments.

-I have to be transparent and say that I changes to 1password references would require a re-deployment of the application, which might not be ideal for some use cases.
+I have to be transparent and say that changes to 1Password references would require a re-deployment of the application, which might not be ideal for some use cases.
 If you work solo or in a small team where configuration might not change frequently, this might be a good fit for you :)

 Check out the [repository](https://github.com/rafaelbroseghini/op-viper) for more details!